aaronbloomfield/pdr/uva/old/syllabus-fall-2021.md

 **Prerequisites:** Both of:

 - CS 2110 (Software Development Methods) or CS 2220 (Engineering Software) with a grade of C- or higher
-    - This is a strict pre-req, and no exceptions are ever allowed for not having taken that course
+    - This is a strict pre-req, and no execptions are ever allowed for not having taken that course
 - CS 2102 (Discrete Math) or CS 2120 (Discrete Mathematics and Theory 1) with a grade of C- or higher
     - CS 2120 can be taken as a co-req; see details about this in the [first slide set][11] (specifically, [here][12]).